Sharon04-ux/Exp-6/README.md

 # RESULT:
-Thus, the Online Examination System was created successfully.
+Thus, the Online Examination System was created successfullY